 methods that relied on rainfall, which is more abundant at higher

 Thus, by 1150 CE, the first permanent communities began to be established in the Jemez, by what are now known as the Ancestral Puebloans.
-(The older term "Anasazi" is considered derogatory by the modern Pueblo peoples and its use is deprecated.)
+(The older term "Anasazi" is considered pejorative by the modern Pueblo peoples and its use is deprecated.)
 The remains of their settlements are found throughout the periphery of the Jemez and are particularly well known at Bandelier and Puye Cliffs.
 No large settlements are found within the Valles caldera itself, which can become very cold in the winter due to its topography forming a natural trap for cold air.
 In addition to making large permanent settlements, the Ancestral Puebloans produced pottery, of a type archaeologists describe as Red Mesa black-on-white.

 Although some of the Ancestral Puebloans adopted ak-chin farming, which utilizes runoff to water fields, the only culture of this period to adopt true irrigation was the Chacoan, which flourished between 1020 and 1125 A.D. in the region northwest of the Jemez.
 The Chacoan civilization constructed sophisticated irrigation systems and build large masonry cities, but the civilization abruptly collapsed around 1130 A.D.
 Possible causes include drought or civil war; infant mortality appears to have been nearly twice as great in the outlying areas as in the central cities, pointing to increasing social stratification.
 Regardless of the actual cause, the collapse of the Chacoan civilization seems to have left the ancestral Puebloans with a deep distrust of attempts to control nature.

 The migration of the survivors of the disaster to higher

 elevations also produced conflict, and may account for the

 tendency of pueblos in the Jemez to be located atop more easily

 defended mesas than in the more fertile valleys.
 This period, from